IBM/cloud-native-starter/workshop/03-rest-api.md

 ---

-## 2. Lab - Defining and exposing REST APIs
+## 2. Hands-on tasks - Defining and exposing REST APIs

 ### 2.1 Gain access to your cluster